ayeungturtle/SudokuValidator_CodeWars_4kyu/readme.md

 # Sudoku Validator
 ## To see the code, open the folder and open "Program.cs."
+## I'll have to come back to this later with more knowledge to make it more efficient.
 ## ALGORITHMS   -   DATA STRUCTURES -   VALIDATION